 - 25-35 drops high quality Peppermint Essential Oil

-Now, you can spring for a fancy lip balm filling tray like this.
-But honestly, I find it pretty easy to just pour from the spout of the measuring cup and fill each tube – even with a toddler eagerly hovering over my elbow.
+- Now, you can spring for a fancy lip balm filling tray, but honestly, I find it pretty easy to just pour from the spout of the measuring cup and fill each tube – even with a toddler eagerly hovering over my elbow.

-Let them cool for a few minutes.
+- Let them cool for a few minutes.
 At room temperature, they’ll be nice and firm within ten minutes.
 Then put on the caps, label or decorate however you’d like, and you’re done!
-I like these metallic Sharpies…so far they’ve done a great job marking on the shiny plastic, without smearing or rubbing off.

 One quick word about the ingredients.
 Chances are, you may have looked at a few different recipes and tutorials for making your own lip balm (I checked about about 20 before even getting started!).
 You’ve probably noticed that nearly every lip balm or chapstick recipe out there calls for a capsule of Vitamin E oil.

 Here’s why I don’t use that ingredient.
 Vitamin E is a wonderful thing, and it is important for vibrant, healthy skin.
 However, it’s a complicated vitamin – “Vitamin E” is actually a collective term for eight isomers, four of which are tocopherols, and the other four, tocotrienols.

 What we find in almost all commercially-available Vitamin E capsules is only one of these compounds (alpha tocopherol), and a poor-quality version of it.
 In fact, many people are actually quite sensitive to Vitamin E oil (33% of subjects in this study), and it can cause rashes or discomfort.